kartlynng/Data-Analytics-Portfolio/job-application-tracker-excel/README.md

 ---
 ## Why I built it?

-Spreadsheets full of job applications are easy to start and impossible to learn from.
-I wanted three questions answered without re-counting rows by hand:
+I wanted 3 questions answered without re-counting rows by hand:

 - Which stage is my funnel actually leaking at?
 - Is my application volume trending up or down month over month?